Kuuga4/AI_Doll/README.md

 ---

-## 1. Project Capabilities Overview览
+## 1. Project Capabilities Overview

 - Recognizes a specified user through the camera, using `imgs/biden.jpg` as the default reference image.
 - Starts and stops audio recording through Enter key control.